Artificial sweeteners are a bit of a tricky subject when it comes to the keto diet.

 When you find a correlation in a large enough sample population between variables being studied, then there may be some significance and underlying truth to it.

-Correlation between Artificial Sweeteners and Weight Gain: What Does it Mean?
+Correlation Between Artificial Sweeteners and Weight Gain

-We need to approach correlational findings with caution.
+Ultimately, we need to approach correlational findings with caution.

 There are so many factors to consider before drawing a conclusion when it comes to data.